Herford

 Herford ([ˈhɛʁfɔʁt]; Hiarwede) is a town in North Rhine-Westphalia, Germany, located in the lowlands between the hill chains of the Wiehen Hills and the Teutoburg Forest.
-It is the capital of the district of Herford.
+It is situated in the cultural region of Ostwestfalen-Lippe (OWL) and the administrative region of Detmold.
+It is the capital of the district (Landkreis) of Herford.

 Geography

 Geographic location

 The former Hanseatic town of Herford is situated in the chain of hills south of the Wiehen Hills (Ravensberg Hills).
 The highest place is the Dornberg (240 m) in the Schwarzenmoor district; the lowest point (56 m) is located in the Werretal in the Falkendiek district.
 The River Aa joins the river Werre in the centre of the town.
 The Stuckenberg is located east of the town.

-Sports

-The Herforder EV (Ice Dragons) ice hockey club plays in the Regionaliga, and have enjoyed regular success.
-They draw an average of 800 fans.